ExpediaGroup/graphql-kotlin/docs/plugins/gradle-plugin.md

 Task that generates GraphQL Kotlin test client and corresponding data classes based on the provided GraphQL queries that are evaluated against target Graphql schema.
 Individual test clients with their specific data models are generated for each query file and are placed under specified `packageName`.
-Generated code is automatically added to the project test source set.
+When this task is added to the project it will automatically configure itself as a dependency of a `compileTestKotlin` task and resulting generated code will be automatically added to the project test source set.

 **Properties**